graydenshand/rust-pub-sub/README.md

 By default subscribing to all topics `*` will not match system topics.
 A client can subscribe to all system messages using the pattern `!system*`.

+## Protocol

+See `docs/protocol.md` for details on the interface between the client and server.

+Refer to `examples/python-client` for an example of interfacing with the server from Python.
+Given the protocol is a thin wrapper over msgpack, it's trivial to write a client in any language with a msgpack implementation.